-1. India - the Starting Point
+1. India - the starting point

 1.1.
-Aspects of the Work of the Rishi Valley Institute for Educational Resources
+Aspects of the work of the Rishi Valley Institute for Educational Resources

 Since the mid-1980s, the Rishi Valley Institute for Educational Resources (RIVER) has developed schools located in the very poor villages around Rishi Valley in southern India.
 Each child can, together with other children, follow a well-structured learning path at an individual learning pace and yet integrated into the sociality of the class, considering his or her cultural background and learning prerequisites.

-The starting point for the development were questions that are also relevant in Germany, especially with regard to the challenges of realising an inclusive education system: How can one do justice to the great age mix on the one hand and the performance heterogeneity of the children in a school or class on the other?
+The starting point for the development were questions that are also relevant in Germany, especially with regard to the challenges of realising an inclusive education system: How can we justice to the great age mix on the one hand and the performance heterogeneity of the children in a school or class on the other?
 How can individual and collaborative learning be successfully combined?

 In India in the mid-1980s, neither the children, nor the often non-illiterate parents, nor the teachers identified themselves with school: schools were not available in many villages or very irregular lessons took place - if they did, however, then often under the creation of fear.
 The family, religious and agricultural obligations of the children and the fearful school situation led to many children not attending school or dropping out after a short time.
 This situation led RIVER to engage in teaching based on Krishnamurti's educational philosophical ideas.
 These considerations are also about the fact that schools do not need to be geared to competition and comparison in order to be successful but can promote the uniqueness of their pupils in class in order to enable fear-free learning and living.
-In the meantime, RIVER has become one of the most innovative international driving forces for the development of individualised schools in which learning is both fearless and successful.
+In the meantime, RIVER has become one of the most innovative international driving forces for the development of individualised schools in which fearless and successful learning takes place.

-In 2018, the MGML Methodology reached about 300,000 primary schools and about twelve million children in numerous states of India.
+In 2018, the MGML methodology reached about 300,000 primary schools and about twelve million children in numerous states of India.
 RIVER's developments influence school developments in many countries worldwide.
 They have received several national and international awards and recognition for their work.

 Further information, also about the MGML methodology and its learning ladders can be found under

 1.2.
-Selected Results of the Cooperation with RIVER
+Selected results of the cooperation with RIVER

 Since 2004, about 300 German teacher training students have participated in joint local seminars in Rishi Valley, India.
 In addition, seminars on MGML methodology were and are regularly offered (Würzburg) in order to inform and familiarise students and prepare them for their tasks as teachers with heterogeneous groups.
 The experiences of the teacher training students who attended joint seminars in Rishi Valley have had a lasting influence on the further development of German schools from special needs schools to grammar schools and universities, albeit primarily in southern Germany.